Asad-Ismail/Paper-Summaries/LLM_Agents_Review/README.md

       response and the real human feedback differ, the critic generates failure information, which is subsequently incorporated into the agent’s next action.

-   - **Crowd Source**:
+   - **Crowd Source/Self Evloution**:

       A debating mechanism between agents that leverages the wisdom of crowds to enhance agent capabilities.
 To begin with, different agents provide separate responses to a given question.
 If their responses are not consistent, they will be prompted to incorporate the solutions from other agents and provide an updated response.
 This iterative process continues until reaching a final consensus answer.
+In CLMTWA by using a large language model as a teacher and a weaker language model as a student, the teacher can generate and communicate natural language explanations to improve the student’s reasoning skills via theory of mind.
+The teacher can also personalize its explanations for the student and intervene only when necessary, based on the expected utility of intervention.

    - **Experience Accumulation**: